Unless you have a good Guitar teacher who gets it, Guitar Lessons for Kids can be a little discouraging for children.

 Listen, most students will have an idea why they want to learn the Guitar.
 Maybe it’s to play with other people (it was for me), popularity, the vision of being around a campfire leading others in a sing-along, being on stage, playing in church.
 So many reasons that could be your reason WHY!

-A good teacher recognizes this and will provided low stress and supportive performance opportunities like recitals or concerts so the student can use their developing skills at least a couple of times a year.
+A good teacher recognizes this and will provide low stress and supportive performance opportunities like recitals or concerts so the student can use their developing skills at least a couple of times a year.

 Some Guitar teachers will take it a step further and introduce a student slowly to the idea of talking over a microphone at the performance.
 This could be as simple as saying “Hi” or “Hey” and then later introducing themselves and the song they will perform.
 Maybe even trading scripted jokes with their Guitar teachers after a few years.